Community information session: Lysterfield-Rowville Quarry Operations

 - outlined the roles of each regulatory authority overseeing quarry operations;

 - explored community concerns about quarry operations; and

 - discussed how, when and where community members can provide feedback about quarry operations.

 Community members were invited to submit questions they have about the regulation of quarry operations.
 Many were addressed on the evening and are answered in the recording of the event.

-A large number of questions were received before and during the event and we are in the process of working through all of these.
-All questions submitted, relevant to regulatory requirements of quarries, will be answered and made available here, shortly.
+A large number of questions were received before and during the event and not all could be addressed on the night.
+However, all questions submitted relevant to regulatory requirements of quarries, have been answered (WORD - 112.6 KB) .